03 Aug How to plan and run a successful Marketing Campaign in 2019

 Competitor Analysis comes after Industry Analysis, which establishes which industry you will be competing under.
-But while Industry analysis is more generalised, competitor analysis focuses more on how the existing firms in the industry function, as well as sustaining for any potential firms joining.
-It focuses on analysing your competitors’ producing, distributing, and marketing strategies and narrowing down which ones would work best for you.
+But while Industry analysis is more generalized, competitor analysis focuses more on how the existing firms in the industry function, as well as any potential firms joining.
+It focuses on analyzing your competitors’ producing, distributing, and marketing strategies and narrowing down which ones would work best for you.

 For detailed information on competitor analysis click here.

-A strong structure is essential for good management and prevention of wastage of funds.
-Deciding on what platforms you will be advertising in (social media networks, billboards, pop-ups, etc), what promotional methods you will be using (advertising or discounts or lucky draws or a combination of these and more), and for how long the campaign will run.
-In this step you also define the reasons for the campaigning, that is why are you running the campaign in the first place, for example to clear up excess stock or gain traffic on your website.
+A strong structure is essential for good management and budgeting.
+Decide on what platforms you will be advertising through (social media networks, billboards, SEM, etc), what promotional methods you will be using (advertising or discounts or lucky draws or a combination of these and more), and for how long the campaign will run.
+In this step you also define the reasons for the campaigning, that is why are you running the campaign in the first place.
+For example, campaign goals could be clearing up excess stock or increasing traffic on your website.

 This campaign duration can vary as well, such as it may be for a specific time period or until certain quantity of sales is made.

 Targeting is the most important perquisite for any kind of marketing.
-It is advertising and promoting your product or service to a particular and predefined set of customers, who are the most likely to purchase the product, It ensures your promotional efforts reach only those who are most likely to buy the product, therefore generating more sale and cutting selling costs.
+It is advertising and promoting your product or service to a particular and predefined set of customers, who are the most likely to purchase the product.
+It ensures your promotional efforts reach only those who are most likely to buy the product, therefore generating more sales and increasing return on investment.

 For more details and tips on targeting click here.

 Resourcing is calculating and defining how much your marketing budget is and where it will be spent.
-It’s an extension to structuring which emphasises on assignment, such as where your funds will be spend, who will be running what aspects of the campaign, how much time will each resource (monetary, human, or other) spend on the campaign, etc. It is important to assign human resources who are experts in their particular fields to manage a large campaign.
+It’s an extension to structuring which emphasises on assignment, such as where your funds will be spent, who will be running each aspect of the campaign, how much time will each resource (monetary, human, or other) spend on the campaign, etc. It is important to assign human resources who are experienced in their particular fields to manage a large campaign.

-While budgeting is a common term, it is a game changer when it comes to actual budgeting decisions.
+While budgeting is a common term, it is a game changer when it comes to marketing budget decisions.
 There are a lot of factors that go into budgeting for a campaign, like time period (structuring), demographic based distribution (targeting), where you will be advertising and to how (resourcing), etc. It is the process of assigning and defining the funds towards a particular variable of the campaign.

 Where to run a marketing campaign.